2022 – A good time to diversify your SMSF with Bullion!

 Furthermore, you are required to provide all relevant documents concerning the above to your independent auditor to assist with annual audits of your fund.
 If you don’t comply with the investment restrictions, the ATO may impose significant penalties such as higher tax rates, and disqualify you as a trustee or even prosecute members.

-At Private Vaults Australia we specialise in the purchase and sale of gold and silver bullion, offering expert advice on SMSFs purchasing and storing precious metals, as well as complimentary insurance of $20,000 with each safe deposit box lease.
+At Private Vaults Australia we specialise in the purchase and sale of gold, silver & platinum bullion, offering expert advice on SMSFs purchasing and storing precious metals, as well as complimentary insurance of $20,000 with each safe deposit box lease.